 VMware Cloud Director Availability Storage Requirements

-- Example for a VMware vSAN storage, with the same virtual machine.
-The same storage implication applies, where the vSAN must accommodate double the virtual machine disk size.
-When the replication is created in this example, VMware Cloud Director Availability allocates 2 TB multiplied by the vSAN_Protection_Level_Disk_Space_Penalty.
-When starting a test failover task, additional 2 TB are allocated multiplied by the vSAN_Protection_Level_Disk_Space_Penalty.
+The same storage space implication applies - the vSAN must accommodate double the disk size of the virtual machine for a test failover.
+When creating the replication in this example, VMware Cloud Director Availability allocates 2 TB multiplied by the vSAN_Protection_Level_Disk_Space_Penalty.
+When starting a test failover, additional 2 TB are allocated multiplied by the vSAN_Protection_Level_Disk_Space_Penalty.
 For more information, see About vSAN Policies and Planning Capacity in vSAN in the vSphere documentation.

-The resource vCenter Server instances within a VMware Cloud Director site must be within the same single sign-on domain.
-All Replicator Service, Manager Service, Cloud Service, and Tunnel Service instances within the respective site must be configured with that same single sign-on domain.
+The resource vCenter Server instances within a cloud site backed by VMware Cloud Director must be within the same single sign-on (SSO) domain.
+All Replicator Service, Manager Service, Cloud Service, and Tunnel Service instances within the respective site must be configured with that same SSO domain.
 For diagrams showing all services in the cloud site and a diagram showing multiple VMware Cloud Director Availability instances, see Deployment Architecture in the Cloud.